-Use only Electrolyte DF-EO7 for the Platinum Series NanoTrace II Oxygen Analyzer.
-Failure to do so will void warranty.
+Use only Electrolyte DF-EO7 for the Platinum Series NanoTrace Oxygen Analyzer. (gray sensor cap) Failure to do so will void warranty.
 DO NOT use DF-EO5 electrolyte.
-NanoTrace II units must use DF-EO7 electrolyte or damage will result.
-Install one bottle only.
+NanoTrace units must use DF-EO7 electrolyte or damage will result.
+Install one bottle.